SuperOfficeDocs/superoffice-docs/docs/en/automation/crmscript/overview/getting-started.md

 ---
-uid: crmscript_start
+uid: crmscript-start
 title: Getting started with CRMScript
-description: "Advice for getting started with CRMScript."
+description: Advice for getting started with CRMScript.
+keywords: CRMScript
 author: Bergfrid Dias
-so.date: 10.27.2021
+so.date: 04.15.2024
-keywords: CRMScript
 so.topic: concept
 ---